-Therefore, today we will discuss some essential tips to reduce swelling after Rhinoplasty.
+Therefore, today we will discuss some essential tips to reduce swelling after rhinoplasty.

 Your room should be stocked with clean towels, spare clothes, and prescriptions given to you by the doctor.
-Moreover, you will be needing pillows, ice compresses, extra dressing, a recliner, and some sunscreen too.
+You will also need pillows, ice compresses, extra dressing, a recliner, and some sunscreen, too.

 Make sure your head is elevated for the first few days of surgery, even when sleeping.
 A recliner to sleep in for the first week would be preferable.
 Lay back against a bolster pillow or several cushions/pillows to ensure the inflammation goes away as fast as it possibly can.

-If you plan to go outside make sure your operated skin is not exposed to the sun.
+If you plan to go outside, make sure your operated skin is not exposed to the sun.
 Apply a good quality sunscreen to the treated area, preferably one that doesn’t smell too strong.
-Keep this habit for almost 4-6 months after surgery since in white-skinned people the sun visibly affects the nose tip, making it red and expanded.
+Keep this habit for almost 4-6 months after surgery since, in white-skinned people, the sun visibly affects the nose tip, making it red and expanded.

-Routinely take your pain killers and prescribed medication to prevent excessive pain buildup which results in increased blood pressure and will cause a nose to bleed and swell from the tip.
-Preventive antibiotics will ensure that your healing wounds are infection free.
+Routinely take your painkillers and prescribed medication to prevent excessive pain buildup, which results in increased blood pressure and will cause a nose to bleed and swell from the tip.
+Preventive antibiotics will ensure that your healing wounds are infection-free.

 If you are following all these tips and still experience swelling, then do not worry because these tips will make the recovery process as easier and shorter as it can get.
 It is very typical to have swelling that gradually goes away between 10 to 30 days after surgery.
 The nose itself will heal completely in a year, with the bones healing faster and the softer tissue taking more time.
 By the end of a year, the swelling would ultimately fade away, with only the tip being the last to go.
 If you want to know more about the rhinoplasty procedure, then book a free consultation at Dubai Cosmetic Surgery® by filling in the form given below.